Tropical Cyclone Counts Histogram

 - Put a box around the areas on the map at 120° West between the equator and 40° North with the lowest number of tropical cyclones.

-Option 1: Have students complete the Tropical Cyclone Create Histogram Activity to make a histogram using the data for the number of tropical cyclones at 120° West for each full degree of latitude from the equator to 40° North.
+Option 1: Complete the Tropical Cyclone Create Histogram Activity to make a histogram using the data for the number of tropical cyclones at 120° West for each full degree of latitude from the equator to 40° North.

 Option 2: Use the histogram provided for the number of tropical cyclones at 120° West for each full degree of latitude from the equator to forth degrees North.